Over My Dead Body (2023 film): Music

 The film's theme song "Salted Fish Game" was composed by Tsui Chin Hung, with lyrics by Wyman Wong and performed by Jer Lau.
 Director Ho Cheuk Tin deemed Lau's role, which was a cameo appearance in the film, too minor, so he also invited him to perform the theme song.

 Release

 Over My Dead Body had its world premiere as the closing film of the 18th Osaka Film Festival on 15 March 2023, followed by a theatrical release on 4 April in Hong Kong.
-The film was also showcased at the 25th Taipei Film Festival on 6 July.
+The film was also presented at the 25th Taipei Film Festival on 6 July.

 Reception

 Box office

 Over My Dead Body grossed over HK$5.83 million during Easter, and reached 10 million in its opening weekend.
 The film received HK$17 million in its second week, and accumulated over HK$20 million by its third week on 28 April, making it the second highest-grossing Hong Kong film of 2023 at that time.
 As of mid-May, the film's box office total stood at over HK$30 million.